1. Straighten out the bike for assembly

 Pull your handlebars out from the bike.

-Refer to the still images with highlighted cables and levers below to ensure accurate routing of rear brake and shifter cables.
+Refer to the still image on the left with cables and levers to ensure accurate routing of rear brake and shifter cables.

 4. Route rear brake cable under cable guide